 Canada's Marine Mammal Regulations

-Canada's updated Marine Mammal Regulations strengthen protections for marine mammals.
-Approaching marine mammals too quickly, coming too close or making too much noise can disturb, stress or even harm these beautiful creatures who call our waters home.
+Approaching marine mammals too quickly, coming too close, or making too much noise, can disturb, stress or even harm them.

 - Date modified: